 Dr Steven Jakes

-Lecturer in Tourism, Hospitality & Events Management
+Lecturer in Tourism, Hospitality & Events Management (Education)

 Hi, my name is Steve Jakes.
-I am a Lecturer in Tourism and Events Management and my main teaching interests are oriented around geographical and sociological themes and their relation and application to tourism and events.
+I am a Lecturer in Tourism and Events Management and my main teaching interests are oriented around geographical and sociological themes and their relation and application to leisure, tourism and events.
 I also specialise in teaching research methods and quantitative data analysis using SPSS.
-My role also involves some administration duties in support of the School of Tourism and Hospitality.
+My role also involves some administration duties in support of the Department of Tourism and Hospitality.

 Past roles have included: